johncoleman83/mini-tweet-bot/README.md

 * `./support/daffodils.txt`

   Example file to show how to input text to automate texting from a file.
+Each line from the file is tweeted every N seconds.

 * `./support/retweet_follow.py`, `./singletweet.py/`, `./tweet_textfile.py`